gdarko/digital-license-manager/readme.txt

 * Add Gutenberg Block: "DLM: Licenses Check" -> The block provides a form where user can check validity of a license key
 * Add Shortcode: "[dlm_licenses_table]" -> The shortcode lists the licenses owned by the current user
 * Add Shortcode: "[dlm_licenses_check]" -> The shortcode provides a form where user can check validity of a license key
+* Add support for "WooCommerce PDF Invoices and Packing Slips" by WP Overnight.
+License key will be displayed in the invoice.

 = 1.5.0 =